On semi-openness of fiber-onto extensions of minimal semiflows and quasi-separable maps: Introduction

 The above simple observation is very useful for the structure theory of minimal topological dynamics.
-If $S\curvearrowright Y$ is only a semiflow, then $y\in Y\mapsto ty\in Y$ need not be semi-open so that the above proof is not valid even for extensions of minimal semiflows.
-However, using canonical commutative diagram (CD) of semiflows (Thm.~\ref{2.2.1}), we can extend Theorem~\ref{1.5}B in $\S$\ref{SO} to semiflows as follows:
+Even if $S\curvearrowright_\pi Y$ is a minimal semiflow, $\pi_t\colon y\in Y\mapsto ty\in Y$ need not be semi-open; and so, the standard proof of Lemma~\ref{1.3.2} (Thm.~\ref{P2.2.1}) is not valid even for extensions of minimal semiflows.
+However, using canonical commutative diagram (CD) of semiflows (Thm.~\ref{3.1}), in $\S$\ref{SO} we can extend Lemma~\ref{1.3.2} to semiflows as follows: